-Will I pay an ObamaCare tax when I sell my home?
+Will I pay an ACA/ObamaCare tax when I sell my home?

-A: Not exactly, but you might pay a tax when you sell your house if you meet certain conditions.
-Some homeowners will pay a new 3.8 percent tax when they sell their homes; the good news is that there is a pretty high threshold before this levy eats away at some of your gain.
+A: Some homeowners will pay this 3.8 percent tax when they sell their homes, but only if they meet certain conditions.
+The good news is that there is a pretty high threshold before this levy eats away at some of your capital gain.

 Are you subject to the tax?